sajmoni/screen-shake/README.md

 # screen-shake

-Screen shake for JavaScript / TypeScript games.
+> Screen shake for JavaScript / TypeScript games

 Based on [this GDC talk by Squirrel Eiserloh](https://www.youtube.com/watch?v=tu-Qe66AvtY)

-Features:
+## :sparkles: Features

 - :+1: Works with any JS/TS rendering library or game engine
 - :yum: Uses `Perlin noise` and `exponential trauma` for a more satisfying shake